Tw1ddle/geometrize-tweens/README.md

 WORK IN PROGRESS

-Tweens that morph between images made from shapes.
+Tweening geometric primitives demo.
 Run it [in your browser](http://tweens.geometrize.co.uk/).

 Made using shape data from [Geometrize](http://www.geometrize.co.uk/), a tool for transforming images into geometric primitives.